anthonylavado/SixInchRack/README.md

 # SixInchRack

-This is a project for 6" cabinets and rack enclusures.
+This is a project for 6" cabinets and rack enclosures.

 For pictures have a look here:
  - http://www.thingiverse.com/thing:1957436